ash0080/gun.doc.cn/Basic-Todo-App-Tutorial.md

 The `<form>` will be used to add new todos.

-You can ignored the `<style>` tag.
+You can ignore the `<style>` tag.
 This just contains some simple styling of (future) things on the page.

 ::: {nextstepcompare: 'none'} :::
 ::: {step: 'Add GUN'} :::